We also

 Klass, Directed by Alyssa Borg.

-Girl of my Dreams – Carole Jackson
+The Girl of my Dreams –

 With Ted Birke, Richard Callender, Laurel